niftools/pyffi/README.txt

     + nifoptimize: remove redundant vertices and restripify nif files

+  - tools/qskopelib: modules used by QSkope (PyFFI's GUI application)

 The following code resides in the subversion trunk only (https://pyffi.svn.sf.net/svnroot/pyffi/trunk) and is not distributed with the library.